anuket-project/anuket-specifications/doc/common/chapter00.md

 Within the framework of the common Telecom cloud infrastructure vision, there are four levels of documents needed to describe the components, realize the practical application of the systems and qualify the resulting cloud infrastructure.
 They are, as highlighted in **Figure 1**:  **Reference Model**, **Reference Architecture**, **Reference Implementation**, and **Reference Conformance**.

 <p align="center"><img src="./figures/tech_scope.png" alt="scope" title="Document Types" width="100%"/></p>
-<p align="center"><b>Figure 1:</b> Documentation Scope of Anuket</p>
+<p align="center"><b>Figure 1:</b> Documentation Scope of Anuket CNTT</p>

 <a name="3.1"></a>
 ## Functional Scope
-In terms of the functional scope of the Anuket documentation, in order to target the project goals as described above, we are focussed on:
+In terms of the functional scope of the Anuket CNTT documentation, in order to target the project goals as described above, we are focussed on:
 - Functional capabilities of the cloud infrastructure and the infrastructure management
 - Functional interfaces between infrastructure and infrastructure management
 - Functional interfaces between workloads and workload management